dialpad/dialtone/packages/dialtone/.github/CONTRIBUTING.md

 Here are some important directories to know within the Dialtone repository

 - `lib/build`: All source code and assets for the Dialtone library.
-- `lib/dist`: The compiled bundle will be output here upon `npm run build`.
+- `lib/dist`: The compiled bundle will be output here upon `pnpm run build`.
 - `lib/build/fonts`: Fonts we wish to bundle with Dialtone (woff2 format).
 - `lib/build/less`: LESS files defining our styles. they are processed and transpiled to CSS on build.
 - `lib/build/svg`: SVGs used for icons and spot illustrations.
 See [adding icons](https://dialpad.design/about/contributing.html#adding-icons-and-illustrations) for instructions on how to add icons into Dialtone.